-The mission of the Matanzas Riverkeeper is to protect the health of the Matanzas River and its watershed through advocacy, education, and community engagement.
+The mission of the Matanzas Riverkeeper is to protect the health of the Guana, Tolomato, Matanzas watershed through advocacy, education, and community engagement.

 In 2017 Friends of the Matanzas incubated a second project, Matanzas Voices, a multimedia oral history project telling the stories of life along the Matanzas River.
 This project will document and preserve the lived experiences, recollections, and impressions of the people whose lives and work on the Matanzas River have shaped the cultural landscape of our region.